NCAR/DART/observations/forward_operators/obs_def_rttov_mod.rst

 Please note, that in this example the radiance observation was assigned a  vertical level (34000 Pa) with the ``VERTISPRESSURE`` (integer = 2) vertical coordinate.
-Although radiance/BT observations are technically representative of the entire atmospheric column and not a single vertical level, in some applications this approximation improves the skill of the assimilation forecast.
+Although radiance/BT observations are technically representative of the entire atmospheric column and not a single vertical level, for some applications where specific channels (wavelength) are especially sensitive to constituents at particular atmospheric levels, assigning a vertical level to the observation may improve the skill of the assimilation forecast.
 This is an ongoing area of research.
 As an alternative, it is also common to leave the vertical level as undefined (VERTISUNDEF, integer = -2), however, this limits the ability to vertically localize the impact of the observation on the model state.

-In this example where the observation is infrared (IR) radiance, the  metadata is located after the ``visir`` line (Note: for microwave observations the metadata would follow 'mw').
+In this example where the observation is infrared (IR) radiance, the  metadata is located after the ``visir`` line (Note: for microwave observations the metadata would follow ``mw``).
 The metadata includes the azimuth and elevation angle of the satellite and the sun respectively.
 In this instance the sun azimuth/elevation are given missing values (-888888) because solar reflectance has no impact on an IR radiance observation.
 Also note, the observation provides a 4 integer description (31/9/56/8) of the platform/satellite/sensor/channel